DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - **Log**: record of actions/events that have taken place on a system
 - **Precursor**: signal from events suggesting a possible change of conditions, that may alter the current threat landscape
 - **Regression testing**: testing of a system to ascertain whether recently approved modifications have changed its performance, or if other approved functions have introduced unauthorized behaviors
-- **Request For Change (RFC)**: documentation of a proposed change in support of change management activities
 - **Root Cause Analysis**: principle-based systems approach for the identification of underlying causes associated with a particular risk set or incidents
 - **Trusted Computing Base (TCB)**: the collection of all hardware, software, and firmware components within an architecture that is specifically responsible for security and the isolation of objects;
     - TCB is a term that is usually associated with security kernels and the reference monitor